Heck-R/HeckR_Hotkey/README.md

 ## Auto Fire

-This group can produce mouse clicking
+This group can produce mouse rapid fireing of any key, including mouse buttons, joysticks etc.

 ### Hotkeys

 #### autoFire

 - **toggleAutoFire**: Turn on/off rapid clicking
+  - NOTICE: Turning toggled rapid fire off with this hotkey is not reliable when modifiers are included in the hotkey  \
+    If you wish to have modifiers in it, consider using the `heldAutoFire` to turn off toggled autofire
-- **heldAutoFire**: Rapid clicking while thr assigned key is being held down (this hotkey must only consist of one key without modifiers)
+- **heldAutoFire**: Rapid clicking while thr assigned key is being held down (this hotkey must only consist of one key without modifiers)  \
+  Also turns off toggled auto fire in case it's on
+- **setAutoFireKey**: After triggring, press any key / mouse button / etc. to set it as the rapidfire key for `toggleAutoFire` and `heldAutoFire`

 ## Cursor Mover